justinjohn0306/deepspeedpatcher/README.md

-CUDA version must be compatible with installed PyTorch version Wheel files are specific to Python version, CUDA version, and Windows architecture Building in a clean directory prevents potential conflicts
+CUDA version must be compatible with installed PyTorch version Wheel files are specific to Python version, CUDA version, and Windows architecture Building in a clean directory prevents potential conflicts **Set your CUDA_HOME path**: DeepSpeed needs to be able to find and access the Nvidia CUDA Toolkit's `nvcc.exe` each time DeepSpeed starts up.
+As such, each and every Python environment you are running that uses DeepSpeed will need its CUDA_HOME environment path variable to be set correctly.
+Guides on doing this are in the tool.

 #### Manual Instructions Flowchart